mjdilworth/go-wip/README.md

 # go-wip
-some quick code in go
+some quick code in go - kicking the tyres kind of thing